Adityakaushik-mrt/SQL--Projects/Advanced-SQL_Practice/README.md

 # 📊 Advanced SQL Analytics Project – Intelligence

 ## 🔍 Project Overview
-This project analyzes e-commerce transaction data using Advanced SQL to extract meaningful business insights such as customer spending behavior, revenue performance, category rankings, and time-series trends[].
+This project analyzes data using Advanced SQL to extract meaningful business insights such as customer spending behavior, revenue performance, category rankings, and time-series trends[].
 It simulates production-grade analytical scenarios commonly encountered in data analyst and business intelligence roles[, 3].

 ---